IsBlad/isabelle-portfolio/README.md

 - Tech Stack: HTML, CSS, JavaScript, Tailwind CSS.
 - Highlights: Optimized for mobile and desktop with a focus on clean design and easy navigation.

-### Truly Clone (CodePen)
+### Trulia Clone (CodePen)
-- Description: A responsive clone of the Truly website, created to practice layout design and CSS styling.
+- Description: A responsive clone of the Trulia website, created to practice layout design and CSS styling.
 - Tech Stack: HTML, CSS, JavaScript.
 - Highlights: Emulates a professional website layout with attention to detail in styling.